Winners Announced for the 2017 Young Masters Art Prize, Young Masters Maylis Grand Ceramics Prize & Young Masters

 Young Masters Art Prize 2017

-The Young Masters Art Prize, Young Masters Maylis Grand Ceramics Prize & the newly added Young Masters Emerging Woman Art Prize will be judged by three separate panels who award prizes during a ceremony in June 2017 at Gallery 8, 8 Duke Street, St. James.
-London.
+The Young Masters Art Prize, Young Masters Maylis Grand Ceramics Prize & the newly inaugurated Young Masters Emerging Woman Art Prize and Be Smart About Art Prize were announced in June 2017 at Gallery 8, 8 Duke Street, St. James’s, London.

 All artists shortlisted for the Young Masters Art Prize and Young Masters Maylis Grand Ceramics Prize participated in the group exhibition which took place at Gallery 8 in St James’s, London in June 2017.

 The Young Masters Art Prize, Winners & Runners up, will be selected by an independent judging panel, which includes some of the most well-known names in the art world including Charles Saumarez Smith, Nadja Swarovski and Janice Blackburn.

 In 2008, respected gallerist Cynthia Corbett had the idea of establishing the Young Masters Art Prize with the aim of celebrating artists who pay homage to the skill and traditions of the past; knowing that young artists today are not afraid, unlike their predecessors, to look back at art history and its lessons.